Matsigenka people: Culture

 Most Matsigenka do not have personal names.
 Members of the same band are identified by kin terminology, while members of a different band or tribe are referred to by their Spanish names.

-Most Matsigenka are today Christian (mainly Catholic) but commonly they still entertain animist notions.
+Most Matsigenka are today Christian (mainly Catholic) but commonly they still follow animist beliefs.
 Spirits and demons influence everyday life whereas the creator gods have withdrawn and are indifferent to humans.
 Shamans used to play a prominent role in local society, today though they are less visible and certain of their functions have been taken over by healers.

 While quite accomplished in using plants and herbs as medicine, the Matsigenka are susceptible to new infectious diseases brought in from the outside world.
 In many communities they have, however, been spared from COVID-19.
 The Matsigenka used to wear a handwoven and homemade cotton tunic made by women, in local Spanish called a cushmas, designed with a V neck for men, and straight neck for women.
 They fashion huts using palm tree poles as a frame, with palm leaves thatched for the roof.
 Literacy rates for settled groups range from 30% to 60%.
 Each extended family group is governed by a self-appointed "headman".